RandomStuffs22/coreos.github.com/index.markdown

 ### Building a Production Image

 This will build an image that can be ran under KVM and uses near production values.

-An actual production image will have the production update signing key inserted after the build.
-Note: `COREOS_OFFICIAL=1` is included here for completeness but unless you actually are releasing this image leave it out.
-It just changes the version and enables uploads by default.
+Note: Add `COREOS_OFFICIAL=1` here if you are making a real release.
+That will change the version and enable uploads by default.

 ```
-COREOS_OFFICIAL=1 ./build_image prod
+./build_image prod
 ```

 The generated production image is bootable as-is by qemu but for a